mahmoud-drwsh/MahmoudBooks/README.md

 3. Adding books to the list of favorites
 4. Removing books from the list of favorites
 5. Search results caching.
+6. Caching layer that makes the app usable in cases where previous search results satisfy the searches done when the phone is disconnected.

 # User requirements